-Article 44 and 45 – Details regarding exports, supply of means of transport, supply or import of investment precious metal, first supply of residential buildings, first supply of buildings to be used by charity, first supply of buildings converted from non-residential to residential, supply of educational services, and the supply of preventive and basic healthcare services and related goods and services that are subject to zero rate.
+Article 44 and 45 - Details regarding exports, supply of means of transport, supply or import of investment precious metal, the first supply of residential buildings, the first supply of buildings to be used by the charity, the first supply of buildings converted from non-residential to residential, supply of educational services, and the supply of preventive and basic healthcare services and related goods and services that are subject to zero rates.

 Article 46 - Conditions and controls for exempting supplies.

-Article 46 – Specify the details regarding the tax treatment of any supply that consist of supplies that are subject to different tax treatments.
+Article 46 - Specify the details regarding the tax treatment of any supply that consists of supplies that are subject to different tax treatments.

 Article 49 - Payment mechanism of tax on goods imported from outside the GCC countries.

 Article 50 - Conditions for declaring and exempting a zone such as Designated Zone.

 Article 51 - Procedures for the transfer of goods from a Designated Zone to another Zone as well as the method of keeping, storing, and processing such goods thereof.